Origin of speech: Criticism

 In recent years, the notion of an innate "universal grammar" underlying phonological variation has been called into question.
-The most comprehensive monograph ever written about speech sounds, The Sounds of the World's Languages, by Peter Ladefoged and Ian Maddieson, found virtually no basis for the postulation of some small number of fixed, discrete, universal phonetic features.
+In a monograph on speech sounds, The Sounds of the World's Languages, Peter Ladefoged and Ian Maddieson found virtually no basis for the postulation of some small number of fixed, discrete, universal phonetic features.
 Examining 305 languages, for example, they encountered vowels that were positioned basically everywhere along the articulatory and acoustic continuum.
 Ladefoged concluded that phonological features are not determined by human nature: "Phonological features are best regarded as artifacts that linguists have devised in order to describe linguistic systems".

 Self-organisation theory

 Self-organisation characterises systems where macroscopic structures are spontaneously formed out of local interactions between the many components of the system.
 In self-organised systems, global organisational properties are not to be found at the local level.
 In colloquial terms, self-organisation is roughly captured by the idea of "bottom-up" (as opposed to "top-down") organisation.
 Examples of self-organised systems range from ice crystals to galaxy spirals in the inorganic world.

 According to many phoneticians, the sounds of language arrange and re-arrange themselves through self-organisation.
 Speech sounds have both perceptual (how one hears them) and articulatory (how one produces them) properties, all with continuous values.
 Speakers tend to minimise effort, favouring ease of articulation over clarity.
 Listeners do the opposite, favouring sounds that are easy to distinguish even if difficult to pronounce.
 Since speakers and listeners are constantly switching roles, the syllable systems actually found in the world's languages turn out to be a compromise between acoustic distinctiveness on the one hand, and articulatory ease on the other.

 Agent-based computer models take the perspective of self-organisation at the level of the speech community or population.
 The two main paradigms are (1) the iterated learning model and (2) the language game model.
 Iterated learning focuses on transmission from generation to generation, typically with just one agent in each generation.
 In the language game model, a whole population of agents simultaneously produce, perceive and learn language, inventing novel forms when the need arises.